 Park View 4 U, Lytham

-Park view 4 U is a charity based at the QEII Park View Playing Fields, Lytham and was established in 2003.
+Park view 4 U is a charity based at the QEII Park View Playing Fields, Lytham.
+The park was established in 2003.
 Since then the Charity has successfully raised funds to develop what was a boggy field into an award winning park which provides facilities for 3 generational users.
 They have a bespoke Sand and Water Play area, Toddler and Teen Zones, BMX track, Skate ramps, Playfit equipment, Multi Use Games Area, Amphitheatre, Football pitches, Woodland Walk and more.

 Penny Farm, Blackpool